Gasfitters (NOC 7253) may also be called:

 The demand for workers in B.C. is driven largely by the construction industry.
 About one-half of new openings will result from new job growth.
 This industry has experienced rapid growth in its commercial, industrial and residential sectors, creating a demand for skilled workers.

 In northern B.C., many steamfitters, pipefitters and gasfitters work in resource-based industries, such as forestry and mining, oil and gas.
-These resource industries have experienced strong economic growth as a result of rising global commodity prices.
+Some of these resource industries have experienced strong economic growth.

 Employment Outlook for Gas Fitters